Shibahashi Station

 Shibahashi Station (柴橋駅, Shibahashi eki) is a railway station located in the city of Sagae, Yamagata Prefecture, Japan, operated by East Japan Railway Company (JR East).

 Lines

-Shibahashi Station is served by the Aterazawa Line, and is located 22.3 rail kilometers from the terminus of the line at Kita-Yamagata Station.
+Shibahashi Station is served by the Aterazawa Line, and is located 22.3 km from the start of the line at Kita-Yamagata and 2 km from the end of the line at Aterazawa.
+The preceding station of Uzen-Takamatsu is 3 km away.